consensus-shipyard/mir/pkg/blockchain/README.md

 The functionality of the synchronizer was already outlined above.
 This part will go into more detail on how the synchronizer resolves orphan blocks.
-Every _SyncRequest_ from the BCM contains the id of the orphan block and a collection of id of block that the BCM has in its tree.
+Every _SyncRequest_ from the BCM contains the id of the orphan block and a collection of id of the block that the BCM has in its tree.
-With this information, the synchronizer asks one node after another to give it a chain which connects the orphan block to one of the known blocks (_ChainRequest_).
+With this information, the synchronizer asks one node after another to give it a chain that connects the orphan block to one of the known blocks (_ChainRequest_).
 The other node's synchronizers then query their BCM via a _GetChainRequest_ for such a segment and forward the answer back to the initiator's synchronizer.
-The responses can be unseuccessful.
+The responses can be unsuccessful.
-It that case, the synchronizer asks the next node.
+In that case, the synchronizer asks the next node.
 When a successful response is received, the synchronizer instructs the BCM to add the new chain to the block tree (_NewChain_ event).

 ```mermaid